andersongarner/PA_Tetris_1/READ_ME.txt

 In our opinion it looks a lot nicer.

-Also, if you are on a laptop, please plug it in, as many devices will not run as fast on battery, and this makes a difference for us.
+Also, if you are on a laptop, please plug it in, as many devices will not run as fast on battery, and this makes a noticeable difference for us.

+I have had one occurrence of an out of memory error.
+I think I fixed it, but please let me know if you encounter it again, as I don't know enough about UVAge to be sure.

-The program runs OK on our machines, but reach out if there are issues.
+The program runs pretty decently on our machines, but reach out if there are issues.
-Anderson Garner - 863-712-5400
+Anderson Garner 863-712-5400
-Mac Mason -
+Mac Mason 434-249-8771

 THANKS!!!
 --------------------------------------------